tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 ## External Impact

- * Microsoft packaged web apps can benefit from unambiguous Script and Module goals.
-At the moment there is no way to detect the intended goal of JavaScript files so bytecode caches are generated for the Script goal and discarded if ES modules are encountered.
+ * Microsoft packaged web applications can benefit from unambiguous Script and Module goals.
+The bytecode cache for a packaged web application is generated upon installation.
+When the application is running, files are loaded by script tags so their intended parse goals are understood.
+However, bytecode cache generation is done *without* running the application so the intended parse goals are unknown.
+Because of this, the bytecode cache is generated for the Script goal and ignored for ES modules.

 ## Special Thanks